 Our water system is routinely inspected by the Massachusetts Department of Environmental Protection (MassDEP) for compliance with Safe Drinking Water Regulations.
-Your water system is operated by a Massachusetts-certified operator in the 66th Civil Engineering Division (CE) who oversees the maintenance operations of our water system.
+Your water system is operated by a Massachusetts certified operator in the 66th Civil Engineering Division (CE) who oversees day-to-day operations and maintenance of our water system.
 Bioenvironmental Engineering (BE) in the 66th Medical Squadron continually monitors Hanscom's water quality to provide safe drinking water to you.

+II.
 YOUR DRINKING WATER SOURCE

 The water supplied to Hanscom AFB is purchased from the adjacent towns of Lexington and Bedford.
-Lexington receives its water from the Massachusetts Water Resource Authority (MWRA).
-In 2023, Bedford received all its water from MWRA.
-Prior to 2020, Bedford received a small quantity from the Shawsheen Groundwater Treatment Facility; these wells were shut down indefinitely on October 24, 2019.
+Both Lexington and Bedford receive their water from the Massachusetts Water Resource Authority (MWRA).
+Prior to 2020, Bedford received a small quantity of water from groundwater wells, however, these wells were shut down indefinitely on October 24, 2019.

 The MWRA water comes from the Quabbin Reservoir, located approximately 65 miles west of Boston, and the Wachusett Reservoir, located about 35 miles west of Boston.
 Water is transported from the Quabbin Reservoir through the Wachusett Reservoir to a water treatment plant prior to distribution to MetroWest and Greater Boston communities, including Hanscom AFB.

 The Quabbin and Wachusett watersheds are under state-wide protection and governance of MWRA and the Massachusetts Department of Conservation & Recreation (DCR).
-Over 85 percent of the watersheds are covered in forest and wetlands that help purify water as it flows across the land to the reservoirs.
+Over 85 percent of the watershed is comprised of forest and wetlands that help purify water as it flows across the land to the reservoirs.
 MWRA and DCR control land use and access to the watersheds.
-DCR patrols watersheds daily and, MWRA scientists make sure the water quality in watersheds, streams, and reservoirs is tested regularly.
+DCR patrols watersheds daily and MWRA scientists make sure the water quality in watersheds, streams, and reservoirs is tested regularly.

+III.
 DRINKING WATER TREATMENT

 The source water is treated at the John J. Carroll Treatment Plant in Marlborough, Mass.
-The facility services 51 communities in the greater Boston and the MetroWest areas and three in Central Massachusetts.
+The facility services 51 communities in the greater Boston and the MetroWest areas and 3 in Central Massachusetts.
 The plant averages treatment of up to 275 million gallons of water daily and up to 405 million gallons on a peak day.

 Water is treated with ozone to achieve primary disinfection followed by ultraviolet (UV) light used as a secondary disinfectant.
 Ozone provides better disinfection than chlorine alone and reduces formation of disinfection by-products.
 UV light is used to supplement ozone treatment to breakdown the DNA of bacteria, viruses, and other pathogens.
 UV light also inactivates chemically resistant parasites such as Cryptosporidium and Giardia.
-The water chemistry is adjusted for corrosivity to minimize the leaching of lead and copper in home plumbing systems.
+The water chemistry is adjusted for corrosivity to minimize the potential for leaching of lead and copper in home plumbing systems.
 Fluoride is added to promote dental health.
 Before water enters the MWRA distribution system, chloramines are added as a secondary disinfectant to provide longer-lasting disinfection as water moves through pipes to consumers.
 Based on the levels of total chlorine leaving the MWRA facility, Hanscom AFB does not supplement the distribution system with any additional disinfectant.
-In the event of a water quality emergency, the Hanscom Contingency Response Plan, APPENDIX 4 to Annex H will be implemented to provide adequate health and safety measures to water consumers.
+In the event of a water quality emergency, the Hanscom Contingency Response Plan, APPENDIX 4 to Annex H, will be implemented to provide adequate health and safety measures to water consumers.

+IV.
 SUBSTANCES FOUND IN TAP WATER